kpertc/ShaderTest/README.md

 # ShaderTest
-Personal Shader Study

-This respository is used for testing shader results and procedural generation tools results
+This respository is for testing shaders results and procedural generation tools results